MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/load.md

 The process is:

 - First we need to separate the dataset into training and validation.
 In this case we can just take the first three samples for training and the rest of samples for validation.
 In general it is a good practice to sample randomly the training and validation dataset to avoid unwanted biases in the training data.
 - Secondly, we need to assign a numeric label to each class.
 Note that, for the moment, the QML library only admits binary classification problems.
-So we will assign the label 0 to the class ´Dog´ and the number 1 to the class ´Cat´.
+So we will assign the label 0 to the class `Dog` and the number 1 to the class `Cat`.
-- Finally we fill the dataset using the template.
+- Finally, we fill the template using the data from our dataset.
 Note that for big datasets you should build a small script to automatically generate the template from your specific dataset.
+This script will depend on the original format of your dataset.

 For our dataset the ´data.json´ file is: